ningalu/nge2/README.md

-improve templating of initial state creation move input processing into states? input handling needs a longer history of mouse and keyboard states to allow buffers of precision, like allowing a 5 frame buffer before an input is considered "held"
+improve templating of initial state creation move input processing into states? input handling needs a longer history of mouse and keyboard states to allow buffers of precision, like allowing a 5 frame buffer before an input is considered "held" dedicated resource loader? would be another annoying dependency to pass in